Vivektimmirishetty/Upskill-Smart-street-light/README.md

-# Smart iot street light for energy efficiency and safety
+# Smart iot street light
 the street lights are LED to save energy consist of camera and panic button for safety sensors used - LDR, IR, camera